-CHDS’ faculty Sue J. Goldie and Zachary Ward participated in a panel discussion in the Global Studies Outreach Conference (GSOC) session “Misinformation and Public Health” in July, 2021.
+As part of a collaboration with multiple regional centers, CHDS’ faculty Sue J. Goldie and Zachary Ward participated in a panel discussion in the Global Studies Outreach Conference (GSOC) session “Misinformation and Public Health” in July, 2021.
 Other panelists included Harvard Chan School’s Rifat Atun and K. “Vish” Viswanath.
 The panel examined the effects of misinformation on public health, or the “info-demic,” that has exacerbated the COVID-19 crisis.
-The session was moderated by CHDS’ multimedia design associate Jacob Waxman.
+Engaging more than 40 high-school educators around the country, the session was moderated by CHDS Media Hub Director Jake Waxman.

 The panel discussed the societal dimensions of public health crises, considering the role of “verifiable information” in perceptions of truth and science.
 Dr. Viswanath noted that there is both misinformation and a proliferation of delivery systems for such, creating what he termed “spiral of amplification.”
 There is also a lack of “data literacy” about statistical or scientific information that further complicated communication.
 The panel concluded with a discussion of the implications for teaching at Harvard and elsewhere.